processchallenge/processchallenge.github.io/organisers.md

         	<img src="/haiderf.jpeg" alt="Fasih Haider" width="250" height="250">
         </td>
         <td style="width:70%">
-        	<a href="https://scholar.google.com/citations?user=9xYJHP8AAAAJ&hl=en">Fasih Haider</a> is a Research Fellow at Usher Institute, University of Edinburgh's Medical School, UK.
-His areas of interest are Social Signal Processing and Artificial Intelligence.
-Before joining the Usher Institute, he was a Research Engineer at the ADAPT Centre where he worked on methods of Social Signal Processing for video intelligence.
-He holds a PhD in Computer Science from Trinity College Dublin, Ireland.
-Currently, he is investigating the use of social signal processing and machine learning for monitoring cognitive health.
+        	<a href="https://scholar.google.com/citations?user=9xYJHP8AAAAJ&hl=en">Fasih Haider</a>, PhD, CEng, MIET, SMIEEE is a Research Associate in Machine Learning at the School of Engineering, University of Edinburgh.
+He has an extensive background in multimodal systems, ambient assisted living technologies, affective computing, and digital biomarkers for health monitoring.
+Dr. Haider's innovative work includes projects such as MoodBox and Alzheimer's dementia prediction through speech analysis.
+He has authored around 60 peer-reviewed papers and has been recognized as a leader in digital technologies by TechNation UK.
+Currently, he investigates the influence of rare data in generative AI and develops mitigation strategies to minimize its impact.
+Dr. Haider holds a PhD in Computer Science from Trinity College Dublin.
         </td>
     </tr>
 </table>